stineb/personal_website2/content/project/dgvmlin/index.md

 ## Preliminary results

 ![Relatinship of the relantive enhancement in NPP versus the relative enhancement in GPP, derived from CO2-only simulations of a set of Dynamic Global Vegetation Models.
 This shows a point density of data points representing individual gridcells of all models pooled.
 Their clustering around the 1:1 line indicates linearity in the relationship between GPP and NPP and implies a constant ratio of NPP:GPP.](/img/dgvmlin.png)
+*Relatinship of the relantive enhancement in NPP versus the relative enhancement in GPP, derived from CO2-only simulations of a set of Dynamic Global Vegetation Models.
+This shows a point density of data points representing individual gridcells of all models pooled.
+Their clustering around the 1:1 line indicates linearity in the relationship between GPP and NPP and implies a constant ratio of NPP:GPP.*